XronosSchedulingLtd/scheduleruserdocs/groups.rst

 for pupils in particular, groups are absolutely essential to the calculation of their schedules) the schedule will be correct according to the individual's group membership on each particular day.
-If a pupil is added to a football team on a Wednesday, then said the team's match on the coming Saturday will appear on the pupil's schedule, but not the match for previous Saturday.
+If a pupil is added to a football team on a Wednesday, then said team's match on the coming Saturday will appear on the pupil's schedule, but not the match for previous Saturday.
 Likewise (but the other way around) for the pupil who is removed from the team on the Wednesday.